 The new American Conquistadores: using flame throwers to keep the world safe for Big Liquor

-If you ever want to understand how absurd the drug war is, just substitute the word "plants" for "drugs" in your mind the next time politicians start blaming "drugs" for something.
+f you ever want to understand how absurd the Drug War is, just substitute the word "plants" for "drugs" in your mind the next time politicians start blaming "drugs" for something.

 "Today," says Donald Trump, "I am calling for the execution of those who deal in drugs."